-The BITV-Test is a reliable and comprehensive accessibility evaluation instrument.
-60 detailed test steps help assessing whether information-oriented web sites are accessible for users with disabilities.
+The BITV-Test is a reliable and comprehensive accessibility evaluation procedure.
+92 detailed test steps help assessing whether information-oriented web sites are accessible for users with disabilities.

 The domain bitvtest.eu provides an overview of the BIK projects and the BITV-Test, as well as selected English articles.

-The BIK series of project was funded by the German Ministry of Labour and Social Affairs, BMAS.
+The BITV-Test has its roots in the BIK projects funded by the German Ministry of Labour and Social Affairs, BMAS.
 The last BIK project was BIK für Alle (BIK for all).
 The BITV-Test as well as our articles and tests have all been written in German.